supermarsx/lizard-hook/readme.md

 `lizard.json` configuration file to point to external files.
 When these paths are provided, external assets will be loaded instead of the embedded ones.
 For `emoji_path`, the overlay looks for sprite coordinates in `<emoji_path>.json` or an `emoji_atlas.json` file in the same directory.
-If neither is found, the embedded atlas is used.
+If the atlas is missing or invalid, the embedded defaults are used and an error is logged.

 ## Configuration